Get all the latest data for Belgrade

 Does a property price drop look likely in Belgrade as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Belgrade over the next 12 months looks low, barring an unexpected macro shock like a regional financial crisis or sudden credit tightening.
+As of 2026, the likelihood of a meaningful Belgrade residential property price decline over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Belgrade.